Dryw Keltz 2 p.m., Jan. 23

 Influences: Hank Williams Sr., Junior Wells, Sir Douglas Quintet, Esteban Jordan, Bobby Fuller, Dave Van Ronk & the Hudson Dusters, Thee Midniters, Kinks, Buddy Holly, 13th Floor Elevators, Joel Scott Hill, Sixto Rodriguez, Esquerita, Jim Sullivan

-Action Andy & the Hi-Tones includes frontman Action Andy Rasmussen (the Bomboras, the Sleepwalkers), bassist Tom Ward (Nashville Ramblers, Gravedigger V), guitarist Xavier Anaya (the Trebels, the Hoods), and drummer Skid Roper (Mojo Nixon, the Evasions).
+Action Andy & the Hi-Tones includes frontman Action Andy Rasmussen (the Bomboras, the Sleepwalkers), backed at various times by players like bassist Tom Ward (Nashville Ramblers, Gravedigger V), guitarist Xavier Anaya (the Trebels, the Hoods), drummer Skid Roper (Mojo Nixon, the Evasions), and others.
 What might have been a studio-only combo took a turn for the serious when Rasmussen was asked to perform at his brother-in-laws wedding, creating a need for this warm up show.

 The group made its live public debut June 18, 2011, at Eleven, performing a semi-acoustic mix of honky tonk country, fifties vintage rock ‘n’ roll, and smokin’ blues, with Roper playing cocktail drums with brushes.
 “I don’t have a roadmap in my head where the music is going,” he says.